July 13, 2026

 Writing and Editing

 The core writing here is mine.
 I outline, bullet, draft, revise, and shape each piece.
-Once I have a working draft, I usually use AI tools like ChatGPT/Gemini to tighten grammar, eliminate repetition, and highlight unclear sections.
+Once I have a working draft, I usually use AI tools like ChatGPT/Gemini/Claude to tighten grammar, eliminate repetition, and highlight unclear sections.
 Think of it as a brutally honest second reader, not a ghostwriter.

 WordPress and Publishing Tools